Revealing inherent quantum interference and entanglement of a Dirac particle: Abstract

 \section{Abstract}

-The Dirac equation is critical to understanding the universe, and plays an important role in technological advancements.
-Compared to the stationary solution, the dynamical evolution under the Dirac Hamiltonian is less understood, exemplified by {\sl Zitterbewegung}.
-Although originally predicted in relativistic quantum mechanics, {\sl Zitterbewegung} can also appear in some classical systems, which leads to the important question of whether {\sl Zitterbewegung} of Dirac Fermions is underlain by a more fundamental and universal interference behavior without classical analogs.
-We here reveal such an interference pattern in phase space, which underlies but goes beyond {\sl Zitterbewegung}, and whose nonclassicality is manifested by the negativity of the phase-space quasiprobability distribution, and the associated pseudospin-momentum entanglement.
+Although originally predicted in relativistic quantum mechanics, {\sl Zitterbewegung} can also appear in some classical systems, which leads to the important question of whether {\sl Zitterbewegung} of Dirac particles is underlain by a more fundamental and universal interference behavior without classical analogs.
+We here reveal such an interference pattern in phase space, which underlies but goes beyond {\sl Zitterbewegung}, and whose nonclassicality is manifested by the negativity of the phase space quasiprobability distribution, and the associated pseudospin-momentum entanglement.
 We confirm this discovery by numerical simulation and an on-chip experiment, where a superconducting qubit and a quantized microwave field respectively emulate the internal and external degrees of freedom of a Dirac particle.
-The measured quasiprobability negativities well agree with the numerical simulation.
+The measured quasiprobability negativities agree well with the numerical simulation.
 Besides being of fundamental importance, the demonstrated nonclassical effects are useful in quantum technology.

 0.5cm